Code-Institute-Submissions/ElkeJohannes-online-resume/README.md

 The fonts will be Yeon Sung for the headlines with Song Myung for the main texts, to give a hint of asian affinity.
 The chosen color scheme:
 ![Color scheme](assets/images/color-scheme.png)
 is based on the green nature backgrounds, with good contrasting colors for the menu and text.
+Only the purple colors will be used to contrast the green.
 All colors, fonts and images are chosen to be somewhat in line with things I am passionate about (Nature/permaculture, Japan) to aid in the "getting to know me" aspect of the website.
-Added to this is a shade of darkgrey that is also in line with the above.
+Added to this is a shade of grey that is also in line with the above.
+Last there are a shade of teal and blue that contrast well and look esthetically pleasing.

 ---